kakaa2993/Coffee-and-Wifi/README.md

 - <a href="https://flask.palletsprojects.com/">Flask</a> for the Backend.
 - <a href="https://palletsprojects.com/p/jinja/">Jinja2</a> for the Templating.

+## Run the website:
+Normal web servers can't run Python applications, so a special type of the server was used(Web Server Gateway Interfase 'WSGI') to run python applications.
+The most popular: ``gunicorn``( run on Linux only!!!)

+To run the website:
+``gunicorn main:app``
+note: You must be in the same directory of the ``main.py`` file to run the previous command.

 Made by Belamiri Zakarya  :wave: [Get in touch!](https://github.com/kakaa2993)